-Year 12 Chemistry covers a range of topics including quantitative chemistry, qualitative chemistry, structure and bonding of compounds, chemical reactivity and organic chemistry.
+Year 12 Chemistry covers a range of topics including quantitative chemistry, oxidation and reduction, structure and bonding of compounds, chemical reactivity and organic chemistry.
 These topics will help one become more aware of our environment and our obligations towards Planet Earth and also our responsibility towards the future survival of the human race.